Polymathing/Polymathing/README.md

-### Howdy partner 👋, my name is Maicon
+### Howdy partner ✌️, I'm Maicon :man

-As a graduate student in Data Science and an AI aficionado, my raison d'être is to help people to live a better life through technology!
+:scientist::books: As a graduate student in Data Science and an AI aficionado, my raison d'être is to help people to live a better life through technology!
 I've been working mainly on Machine Learning and Deep Learning projects.

 🌎 Let's create a better world through AI, one bit at a time! =)